- Home Roasting -

 Right, now you are prepared and ready for the flying lap of coffee roasting, extract fan on and windows are open.

-Pre-heat your skillet or pan to around 180 – 190 degree C, this is probably the optimum drop temperature to use.
-Any cooler and you risk the beans not drying sufficiently by the “turn point” (TP), any hotter, you and you risk scorching the beans early on and into / throughout your roast.
+Pre-heat your skillet or pan to around 195 degree C, this is probably the optimum drop temperature using this method.
+Much cooler and you risk your green beans not drying sufficiently by the “turn point” (TP), and any hotter, you and you risk scorching the beans early on and into your roast.

 If possible and you have enough hands left, try to log your timings and temperatures at regular intervals, and any other changes that you make throughout.
 Logging temperature over time will be useful if you want to replicate your roast again.